Evolv3 Consulting

 A year ago, my daughter was diagnosed with Type 1 diabetes, and in a moment, everything changed.
 The rhythm of our days.
 The language of our care.
 The lens through which I viewed leadership, parenting, and even time.
 We’ve built new routines, formed new habits, and learned to listen to her body in a whole new way.

-I’m a Type A per.
+I’m a Type A personality.
 A strategist.
 I’ve led business transformation for most of my 16-year Fortune 100 career.
 I help leaders navigate change with clarity and confidence.

 And yet, I didn’t see this one coming.